jruels/ansible-best-practices/labs/setup-ansible/index.md

 Now, we'll configure sudo access for Ansible on `node1` and `node2` such that Ansible may use sudo for any command with no password prompt.

-Log in to each managed node as `centos` and edit the `sudoers` file to contain appropriate access for the `ansible` user:
+Log in to each managed node as `ec2-user` and edit the `sudoers` file to contain appropriate access for the `ansible` user:

 ```
-ssh centos@node1
+ssh ec2-user@node1
 sudo visudo
 ```